pulse-us/api/README.md

 - GET /queries gets all queries for logged in user; query object includes organization query statues which include a list of patient record results
 - GET /queries/{id} gets info for one query; query object includes organization query statues which include a list of patient record results
 - POST /queries/{id}/stage
+	* PostBody is a list of patient record ids that came back from a query AND a Patient object with what should be saved for that merged patient
+	* POST associates that new Patient with logged in user's ACF
+	* At this point, any other PatientRecords from that query can be deleted from the db
+- POST /queries/{id}/stage
 	* PostBody is a list of patient record ids that came back from a query
 	* POST converts PatientQuery object to actual Patient object, and associates that new Patient with logged in user's ACF